Marcos A. Rodriguez: Radio and television broadcasting

 As head of the Hispanic Coalition, in October 1996, Rodriguez acquired a new FM frequency in the DFW Radio market by obtaining the 93.3 FM license from the Federal Communications Commission.
-First known as KNBR-FM, and referred to as "The Zone" (now KLIF FM) in Haltom City, Texas, the Susquehanna Radio Corporation had agreed to program the previously unused frequency.
+First known as KNBR-FM, and referred to as "The Zone" (now WBAP-FM) in Haltom City, Texas, the Susquehanna Radio Corporation had agreed to program the previously unused frequency.
 The station, some 50,000 watts, is believed to have been valued close to $30 million.
 Rodriguez also acquired KDMM AM from Infinity that same year.
 Rodriguez also managed KXEB on 910 AM, a station owned by his brother, Tony.
 He also acquired an FM to Gainesville, Texas and purchased the 107.9 frequency, a Class C licensed to Corsicana, Texas (now KESS-FM).

 In 2009, Rodriguez acquired three Glenwood FM broadcast translators (K230AZ, broadcasting on 93.9 FM, K242BL on 96.3 FM and K272AI on 102.3 FM) from its former broadcast engineer, John Dady.
 These transmitters facilitated an amplified broadcasting range for Rodriguez's existing radio and television stations.

 Rodriguez, through his company Colorado Marketing, LLC, is also the founder of Radio CMC, the campus radio station of Colorado Mountain College.
 The for-profit college radio, which runs on the 93.9 FM frequency in Glenwood, benefited from donations of radio equipment from Rodriguez, and his company shares the profits generated from the college station.

 Rodriguez currently heads KUUR radio and TV Aspen (since November 2004).